leylatheunissen/daily-pennsylvanian-basic-scraper/README.md

 9. Document your scraping process thoroughly for replicability, transparency and accountability.

 10. Continuously re-evaluate your scraping program against applicable laws and ethical principles.

+## Further Information on Files (for Homework)

+### 1. Scraping "Most Read" Instead of Main Headline
+The scraper was modified to target the "Most Read" section instead of the main headline.
+It now finds the most-read article and extracts the headline text.
+This requires multiple steps, first to find the mostRead section, then to find the mostRead item, and then to extract the title of the mostRead item.

+### 2. Explanation on the Cron Schedule
+The initial cron expression "0 20 * * *" means my job runs at 20:00 UTC every day.
+The modified cron expression "0 8,20 * * *" means that my job runs twice a day, at 8:00 and 20:00 UTC every day.
+In general, the five fields indicate: minute, hour, day of the month, month, and day of the week.